siv2r/bip-frost-signing/README.md

 In the case `t = n`, using a dedicated `n`-of-`n` multi-signature scheme such as MuSig2 (see [BIP327](bip-0327.mediawiki)) instead of FROST avoids the need for an interactive DKG.
 The case `t = 1` can be realized by letting one signer generate an ordinary [BIP340](bip-0340.mediawiki) key pair and transmitting the key pair to every other signer, who can check its consistency and then simply use the ordinary [BIP340](bip-0340.mediawiki) signing algorithm.
 Signers still need to ensure that they agree on key pair.
 A detailed specification is not in scope of this document.

+[^nonce-serialization-detail]: We treat the _secnonce_ and _pubnonce_ as grammatically singular even though they include serializations of two scalars and two elliptic curve points, respectively.
+This treatment may be confusing for readers familiar with the MuSig2 paper.
+However, serialization is a technical detail that is irrelevant for users of MuSig2 interfaces.